csound-flossmanual/csound-floss/book/09-b-csound-in-maxmsp.md

 event to start right now.
 The duration _3._ is specified as a floating point number so that we can have non-integer durations.
 Finally, the number _64_ determines the MIDI pitch.
-You might be wondering why the &nbsp;_pack_ object output is being sent to a message box.
+You might be wondering why the _pack_ object output is being sent to a message box.
 This is good practice as it will reveal any mistakes you made in constructing an event message.